Real Estate Crowdfunding

 The Cons of Real Estate Crowdfunding

-Crowdbase addressess many of these challenges by conducting thorough due diligence on all Project Owners, ensuring they have the necessary experience and reputation to minimise execution risks and the risk of unforeseen costs and delayed construction timeframes.
-To enhance liquidity, Crowdbase provides a bulletin board for investors to advertise their intention to buy or sell securities, offering an additional exit strategy for those who would like to sell early.
+Crowdbase aims to address some of these challenges by carefully reviewing Project Owners to assess their experience and reputation, which may help minimise execution risks and the risk of unforeseen costs and delays.
+To enhance liquidity, Crowdbase aims to provide a bulletin board where investors can advertise their intention to buy or sell securities, offering an additional option for those who wish to sell early.

 Types of Investments